By Tim Lambert

 In the late 17th clocks with long cases were made.
 In the early 20th century they became known as Grandfather clocks.
 Meanwhile, the cuckoo clock was invented c.
 1775.
 The stopwatch was invented in 1776 and the electric clock was invented in 1840.
 The quartz crystal clock was invented in 1929 and the atomic clock was invented in 1955.

 The first known clockmaker in America was Thomas Nash (1589-1658).
 He was recorded in New Haven, Connecticut in 1638.
-There were, of course many other clockmakers in North America in the 17th century and 18th century.
+There were, of course, many other clockmakers in North America in the 17th century and 18th centuries.

 In Britain, each town had its own time and it was not standardized until the 1840s with the coming of the railways.
 International time zones including Greenwich Meantime were formed in 1884.